benjaminbergstein/blog/app/content/blog/engineering/apollo-next-js/index.md

   </em>
 </p>

-[Redis](https://redis.io/) is a in-memory data store, used most commonly for caching and message queuing.
-In this tutorial, let's set up a dockerized redis server and access data from a node.js application.
+[Apollo](https://www.apollographql.com/) is a GraphQL ecosystem that offers an array of libraries for GraphQL client and server use cases.
+In this tutorial, let's set up a GraphQL connection between a Next.js application and a GraphQL server.

 We'll use the project produced by the <a href="/engineering/docker-development-with-make/">previous post</a>
 as a jumping-off point.
-You may want to set that up before following along.
+However, instead of the basic template, use the `with-apollo` template instead.

 ## Steps